Studio Art M.F.A. Graduate Concentrations

 A. Apply through the UNT Toulouse Graduate School by using the Apply Texas website.

 B. Submit the application fee and your official transcripts from all schools attended to the Toulouse Graduate School.

-Note: If the minimum GPA requirements are met, the packet will be forwarded to our department for review.
+Note: If the minimum GPA requirements are met, the Toulouse Graduate School will forward your packet to our department for review.
 You must meet the admission requirements of the UNT Toulouse Graduate School, including a minimum GPA of 3.0 on a bachelor’s degree if applying without a master’s degree.

 After being accepted by the UNT Toulouse Graduate School, your application packet will be sent to the Department of Studio Art for further review.

 Important Note: Admission to the M.F.A.
-Program in Studio Art — any concentration — is not guaranteed because you are accepted by the Toulouse Graduate School.
-Admission to the graduate program in studio art is competitive and not determined by any single criterion but on the decision by the faculty members in the department based on all the materials and information submitted.
+Program in Studio Art is not guaranteed because the Toulouse Graduate School accepts you.
+Admission to the graduate program in studio art is competitive and not determined by any single criterion but by the decision of the faculty members in the department based on all the materials and information submitted.

 Where to Send Transcripts

 Send transcripts to the UNT Toulouse Graduate School.